 Better Customer Service

 An IVR picks up the phone before the first ring, every time, 24 hours a day.
-Callers can navigate through IVR menus using either their keypad or voice commands to naturally access the information they need right over the phone.
+Callers can navigate through IVR menus using either their keypad or voice commands to access information over the phone.

 Hosted or Onsite